vadimkma/sportTimer/README.md

-# sportTimer Javascript, Html, CSS
+## Sports timer is made on Javascript, Html and CSS